Robert Spencer, 2nd Earl of Sunderland: Career under William III

 This notable lack of ordinary good manners made Sunderland countless enemies: Bishop Burnet wrote that "he had too much heat, both of imagination and of passion, was apt to speak freely both of persons and things, and raised himself many enemies from a contemptuous treatment of those who differed from him".
 His remarkable ability to adapt to the wishes of three different monarchs was considered a fault rather than a virtue: as Burnet observed "he came by this to lose so much that even those who esteemed his parts depended little on his probity".

 While his own private life was blameless, Sunderland in the winter of 1697–98 became involved in a scandal when his daughter Elizabeth's husband, Lord Clancarty, a leading Jacobite, escaped from the Tower of London.
 The marriage had been arranged between Sunderland and Clancarty's uncle Justin McCarthy, Viscount Mountcashel, when the young bride was but thirteen and her husband only three years older; it had proved a disaster which greatly damaged Sunderland's reputation.
 Clancarty escaped and found Elizabeth, whom he had not seen since 1684, persuading her to consummate the marriage at long last.
-Unfortunately, the servants alerted her brother Charles, who had Clancarty arrested.
+The servants alerted her brother Charles, who had Clancarty arrested.
 The resulting furore gravely embarrassed Sunderland, but seems to have merely amused the King, who dryly remarked that no one wanted to speak to him of anything but "that little spark Clancarty".
 He gave the couple permission to move to Germany, where they settled in Altona, Hamburg, and there they lived out their lives.
 Elizabeth never saw her parents or her brother again.

 Sunderland became Lord Chamberlain of the Household in April 1697, and was a Lord Justice for a short period, but "the general suspicion with which he was regarded terrified him".
 At the same time he was approaching sixty, a respectable age in those days, and besides his health was failing.
 He eventually retired from public life in December 1697.

 Sunderland died in 1702.
 He had led a secluded life at Althorp for some time, and his only surviving son, Charles, succeeded to his titles and honours.